-Socio-economic data is the input activity-based information that provides the foundation for tripmaking in the RTDM.
-Data is recorded for basic, retail, medical, and service employment types and for households by income groups and household sizes.
 Employment data is used in the RTDM primarily as generators of trip attractions.
-Household data is used in the RTDM primarily as a generator of trip productions.
+Person and household data is used in the RTDM primarily as a generator of trip productions.
 The NFRMPO develops and maintains a Census Block-based land use allocation model (LUAM) which distributes total households and employment at the Block level in the base year and forecast years using a location-choice model.
-The land use model for the 2015 BY RTDM is the 2010 BY LUAM.
-Additional information on the 2010 BY LUAM is available in the "NFRMPO 2010 Land Use Allocation Model: Technical Documentation".
+The land use model for the 2019 BY RTDM is the 2019 BY LUAM.
+Additional information on the 2010 BY LUAM is available in the forthcoming "NFRMPO 2019 Land Use Allocation Model: Technical Documentation".
 The model uses forecasted growth in employment and households from the Colorado State Demography Office (SDO).